 Linux Product Insider

-Welcome to the March 27th edition of the "Linux Product Insider", our weekly round-up of new products and services in Linux and open source.
+Welcome to the March 20th edition of the "Linux Product Insider", our weekly round-up of new products and services in Linux and open source.

-Here is what's been announced this week:
+Here is what's fresh out of the ovens this week:

 To send feedback on this article, or to send product news, please contact Products Editor, James Gray at firstname.lastname@example.org.